bsc-pm/ovni/doc/emulation/events.md

 6F[	Begins to spawn a function via spawnFunction()
 6F]	Ends spawning a function

+6t[	Begins running the task body
+6t]	Ends running the task body

+6O[	Begins running the task body as taskfor collaborator 6O]	Ends running the task body as taskfor collaborator

 6Dr	Begins the registration of a task's accesses
 6DR	Ends the registration of a task's accesses
 6Du	Begins the unregistration of a task's accesses